This is no longer required since Genymotion Device Image ver. 13.0.0.

 This tutorial will show you how to install and setup a STUN/TURN server on AWS.

 We recommend using an Ubuntu Server 20.04LTS (Focal) x86_64 instance for General purpose and instance type

-You will also need to add inbound rules to the server EC2 security group in order to allow inbound connection to TCP and UDP port 443:
+You will also need to add inbound rules to the TURN/STUN server EC2 security group in order to allow inbound connection from your Genymotion instance(s) to TCP (HTTPS) and UDP port 443: